Clankcoll/WorkersCompanion/README.md

 Also this Project and looks of it may and probably will change alot until i am statisfied for a personal full release

 As you can see in the main.go file there is no handler for https and no cert set this is because in my setup i am running this site behind a reverse proxy which handles the Certs and HTTPS connections.
-I should als add the information or a Disclaimer yes internally if u use it like a internal tool there is no Security and encryption as it only works with http cause we are not saving or serving personal data!
+I should als add the information or a Disclaimer yes internally if u use it like a internal tool there is no Security and encryption as it only works with http cause we are not saving or serving personal data, this should be fine for me atleast.